L4COUR/L4COUR_AU_Aesthetic-Programming/Mini_Ex1/README.md

 # Mini_Ex1:
 **Objective:**
-- To learn the basic setup, including independent study of code syntax, uploading files on github, creating a readme file, etc.
-- To get familiar with the building and feedback process of weekly mini exercises
-- To reflect upon the process of coding
+The Objective with this mini_ex1 was to learn the basic setup for creative coding, including independent study of code syntax, uploading files to github, etc. In order to familiarize with the feedback process of the upcoming weekly mini exercises, and being able to reflect on the process of coding.

 A screenshot about your program
 A URL link to your program and run on a browser, see: https://rawgit.com/